Insurance Claims Adjusters

 How a Claims Adjuster Evaluates a Claim

-An insurance adjuster will talk to the claimant and collect information about the claim, such as photos or videos showing the damage that your home and personal property has sustained.
+An insurance adjuster will talk to the claimant and collect information about the claim, such as photos or videos showing the damage your home and personal property have sustained.
 They may also consult with other professionals, like construction workers or builders, who can provide an expert evaluation of a claim.
-Staff adjusters working for insurance companies will add all the information they have gathered to your claim file and prepare a report for the claims examiners, and the examiners will then approve or deny the claim.
+Staff adjusters working for insurance companies will add all the information gathered to your claim file and prepared a report for the claims examiners.
+The examiners will then approve or deny the claim.
 Once this is done, the claims adjuster can negotiate a settlement with the policyholder.

 Are claims adjusters in demand?

-The Bureau of Labor Statistics projects that employment of claims adjusters, appraisers, examiners, and investigators will decline 6 percent between 2019 and 2029.
-This is largely because it is expected that technology will be able to automate some of the tasks that adjusters and similar workers currently perform, for example by computer software automatically evaluating photographs of damaged property and calculating an estimated claim amount.
-It is also expected that the process of data collection and processing will get faster, thereby improving efficiency and making workers more productive.
+The Bureau of Labor Statistics projects that the employment of claims adjusters, appraisers, examiners, and investigators will decline 6 percent between 2019 and 2029.
+This is largely because it is expected that technology will be able to automate some of the tasks that adjusters and similar workers currently perform, for example, by computer software automatically evaluating photographs of damaged property and calculating an estimated claim amount.
+It is also expected that data collection and processing will get faster, thereby improving efficiency and making workers more productive.